 Can I make staff redundant after furlough?

 For some businesses and sectors, trading and life will never be the same again.
 With higher levels of online trading and less footfall for brick-and-mortar shops, it could mean a huge decline in customer levels.
 This could well mean a reduction in your overheads and staff.

 Businesses can make staff redundant once the furlough scheme ends; however, it is important that as a business owner, you follow the government guidelines to protect yourself from any claims of unfair dismissal.
 Employees must be selected appropriately for redundancy, and the process must follow the correct order.

 How can I pay staff after furlough ends?

-As the Furlough scheme is set to end in September.
-It’s important to have a plan as to how you may be able to continue paying staff.
-It may not always be possible to keep all of your staff on and some may have to face redundancy, just as long as you follow the correct process.
-There are ulterior finance options you can use, if you believe that you still need the staff as your business continues to grow.
-However, if the business doesn’t have a strong chance of survival and you’re facing creditor pressure, you may need to look towards liquidation.
+As the furlough scheme is set to conclude at the end of September, it’s crucial to have a plan for how your business can continue paying its staff.
+It may not always be possible to keep all your staff on, and some may have to face redundancy, just as long as you follow the correct process.
+Alternative finance options are available if you believe that you still need the staff as your business continues to grow.
+If your company is insolvent and unable to repay its liabilities when they fall due, you can explore repayment options to help the company pay back what it can afford.
+However, if the business doesn’t have a strong chance of survival and you’re facing intense creditor pressure, you may need to consider liquidation.

 Book a free telephone consultation with one of our initial advisers